This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Seeds – GMOs #

-What level of GE contamination would be acceptable in seeds used for production under organic standards?
+What level of GE contamination would be acceptable in seeds used for production under organic management?
 Is it the responsibility of the operator or of the seed trader to check the GE contamination of the seeds sold for organic production?
 (41)

 Mutagenesis -cisgenesis #